JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 See below for details about each workflow:

 * Synapse Segmentation: Synaptic structures are detected using a 3D U-Net convolutional neural network.
-* Synapse Segmentation Post-processing: Applies watershed segmentation, optional size filter, and optional colocalization analysis with a neuron mask to Synapse Segmentation results.
+* Synapse Segmentation Post-processing: Applies watershed segmentation, optional size filter, and optional colocalization analysis to Synapse Segmentation results.

 The following workflows integrate Synapse Segmentation and Synapse Segmentation Post-processing.